The Greatest Presidents

 In 1976, popular poll results were: Kennedy, Lincoln, Franklin Roosevelt, Truman, Washington, Eisenhower, Theodore Roosevelt, Lyndon Johnson, Jefferson, Wilson and Nixon.

-No where in this article were the election results, or voters opinions, considered.
+Nowhere in that article were the election results, or voters opinions, considered.

 The Electoral College